onsip/sipjs.com/content/guides/user-agent-construction.md

 First we need to include the SIP.js library, which can be downloaded [here](/download/).

 In order to make calls and send messages you must create a SIP user agent.
 In this example, we will create an anonymous user agent.
-To do this call the `SIP.UA()` method, with no arguments.
+To do this, call the `SIP.UA()` method with no arguments.
 An anonymous user agent can make calls and send messages to SIP endpoints.
 It cannot receive calls or messages.

 ### Authenticated User Agent

-To create an authenticated user agent, pass a configuration argument to the sip.ua constructor.
+To create an authenticated user agent, pass a configuration object to the `SIP.UA` constructor.

 This configuration object needs a `uri`.
 This will have a username and a domain.
 It will look something like `examplename@test.onsip.com` The `authorizationUser` and `password` are used to authenticate with your SIP provider.